 Why you should look beyond packaging unit costs

-This can be a mistake, however.
+Doing so can be a mistake, however.

-4 packaging cost reduction scenarios
+Four cost reduction scenarios

-- Save up to 25% by utilising custom size packaging
+- Save up to 25% by utilising custom-size packaging.

-- Realise cost savings of approximately 18% through rationalised packaging
+- Realise cost savings of approximately 18% through rationalised packaging.

-Reducing costs through assembly times
+Reducing costs through minimised assembly times

 However, using specialist packaging such as crash lock boxes can not only speed up assembly but also help to reduce the costs of secondary packaging.

 You can also factor in an approximate £0.07 cost of secondary packaging – mainly tape.